gyrdym/ml_algo/README.md

 ## Models retraining

-Someday our previously shining model can degrade in terms of prediction accuracy - in this case we can retrain it.
+Someday our previously shining model can degrade in terms of prediction accuracy - in this case, we can retrain it.
 Retraining means simply re-running the same learning algorithm that was used to generate our current model keeping the same hyperparameters but using a new data set with the same features: